liaozhuzhu/minevcs/README.md

 ## How It Works (High Level)

-MineVCS syncs your Minecraft Java world folder to your personal Google Drive, mimicking cloud saving.
+MineVCS syncs your Minecraft Java world folder to your personal Google Drive.
 When Minecraft launches, MineVCS pulls your latest save.
 When you exit the game, MineVCS uploads to your Drive — keeping everything in sync across devices.

 ![design](./assets/design.png)